 The MiFID defines three types of client categories – retail clients, professionals, and eligible counterparties.
 Professional and retail clients are considered capable of making their own investment decisions and evaluate the risks present in the decisions.

 The professional and retail client category possesses knowledge, experience, and expertise.
 They include the per se professional clients, such as entities required to be authorized to operate in financial markets.
 Such clients are recognized as having greater experience in the financial markets and are automatically classified.

 On the other hand, eligible counterparties are regarded as the most sophisticated investor participants and are subject to less regulatory protection by virtue of their financial capacities, knowledge, and capabilities.
 Eligible counterparties include, among others, investment firms, credit institutions, and insurance companies.

 Regulatory Harmonization of the European Union

 MiFID works alongside other EU regulatory initiatives to ensure compliance of all investment firms – such as banks, insurers, and mutual funds providers.
 The EU is committed to providing a transparent market environment using provisions, such as MiFID and the General Data Protection Regulation (GDPR), to protect EU citizens and boost investor confidence.

-As with many legislative guidelines, many of the measures modify existing legislation, such as disclosure requirements, which bring issues of conflict of interest.
+As with many legislative guidelines, many of the measures modify existing legislation, such as disclosure requirements, which bring conflict of interest issues.
 Investment firms that want to access the EU market must abide by explicit conditions provided by the MiFID II regulations.

 In order to help you become a world-class financial analyst and advance your career to your fullest potential, these additional resources will be very helpful: